Personal Social Health and Economic Education curriculum

 The Department of Education announced changes to the relationships and health education following a nationwide consultation.
 These changes came into effect from September 2020 and all schools are required to comply with the update requirements.
 Due to Covid 19 this was delayed until the summer term 2021.

-This means that we are routinely reviewing our RHE (Relationships and Health Education) curriculum and policy so we can be sure our RHE provision is appropriate for our pupils based on their:
+This means that we are routinely reviewing our Relationships Education curriculum and policy so we can be sure our provision is appropriate for our pupils based on their:

 • age